Telehealth from pre-pandemic to now

 Only physicians and certain other practitioners were eligible to receive Medicare payment for telehealth.

-CMS expanded which providers can get reimbursed for providing live, interactive telehealth services.
+CMS expanded which healthcareproviders can get reimbursed for providing live, interactive telehealth services.

-Providers had to have treated the patient in person within the past three years.
+Providers had to have provided in-persona medical care to the patient within the past three years.

 Providers can treat new patients via telehealth.